Net Worth

 Sunlight Entertainment

-In 2017, Kaji’s parents founded Sunlight Entertainment, with Shion listed as the president, Loann as the managing partner, and Ryan as a creative director.
+In 2017, Kaji’s parents founded Sunlight Entertainment, with Shion as president, Loann as managing partner, and Ryan as creative director.
 Ryan’s sisters were also listed as creative directors.
 This new company would help elevate the family from producing simple toy videos in their home to being a globally recognized success.

 Combo Panda

-Thus far, the Combo Panda YouTube channel has 2.5 million subscribers, over 1000 videos uploaded, and an impressive 2 billion views.
+Thus far, the Combo Panda YouTube channel has 2.5 million subscribers, over 1,000 videos, and an impressive 2 billion views.

 Ryan’s World Toy Line